Nyanyi/Linux/Elevacidon_de_privilegios.md

----
-description: '"Hacking is not about exploits, hacking is using what you have"'
----

 # Elevación de privilegios en Linux
+_"Hacking is not about exploits, hacking is using what you have"_

 ## Objetivo